yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/import_users.md

 2. Click **Upload .csv** and add the CSV file that you have created.
    ![](https://i.imgur.com/SP7HQ3t.png)

 3. Map CSV headers with the user properties.
+However, [columns will be auto-mapped](#auto-mapping-of-csv-columns) from the based on the column names used and based on the previous mapping (if applicable).

    * Select the CSV header that includes `userId` in the **UserId** column.
    * Associate each CSV header (column 2) with the User property (column 4).